Tax Information for Students

 Form 1098-T Tuition Statements

-The Internal Revenue Service requires that Blue Ridge Community College report qualified tuition and expenses and scholarships and grants invoiced or posted to all degree seeking students accounts on Form 1098-T. The 1098-T is an information return that assists students in computing certain education tax credits or deductions for which they may be eligible when they file annual income tax returns.
+The Internal Revenue Service requires that Blue Ridge Community College report qualified tuition and expenses and scholarships and grants paid or posted to all degree seeking students accounts on Form 1098-T. The 1098-T is an information return that assists students in computing certain education tax credits or deductions for which they may be eligible when they file annual income tax returns.

 For tax information, please visit the IRS Publication 970 where detailed information is provided about tax benefits for education.
 For additional information and guidance, contact your professional tax preparer.